cepsdev/v2g-guru-slac/model/controlpilot/controlpilot_observer/README.md

 # ControlPilotObserver state machine

-ControlPilotObserver specifies how to detetct a control pilot state X (X= A,B,C,D,E,F).
-It's main ingredients are the sampling event `evControlPilotObserver_Measure` and a set of guards of the form `gControlPilotWireMeasureX`, `gNotControlPilotWireMeasureX`, `gControlPilotObserverMeasure_X_LongEnough`, `gControlPilotObserverMeasure_X_ButNotLongEnough` (X= A,B,C,D,E,F), and the systemstates
+ControlPilotObserver specifies how to detetect a control pilot state X (X= A,B,C,D,E,F).
+Its main ingredients are the sampling event `evControlPilotObserver_Measure` and a set of guards of the form `gControlPilotWireMeasureX`, `gNotControlPilotWireMeasureX`, `gControlPilotObserverMeasure_X_LongEnough`, `gControlPilotObserverMeasure_X_ButNotLongEnough` (X= A,B,C,D,E,F), and the systemstates
 `ControlPilotObserver_CountOfConsecutiveConstantMeasurements` and `ControlPilotObserver_DetectStateThreshold`.
 The idea is quite simple: a state X is recognized if for a large enough number (`ControlPilotObserver_DetectStateThreshold`) of consecutive measurements the voltage on the control pilot line is in [RangeXMin,RangeXMax].